How to Clean Your Pizza Stone The Right Way

 The Cleaning Process

-- Wipe it down: Take your soft cloth and use it to wipe away any remaining food.
+- Wipe it down: Use a soft cloth to wipe off any leftover food.

-- Make a cleaning paste: If after you’ve wiped your stone, you still have some crusted food remaining, you can spot treat them using a homemade paste.
-Simply mix 1 tablespoon of baking soda with some water.
+- Make a cleaning paste: If there are still crusted food particles on your stone after wiping it, you can remove them by spot-treating them with a homemade paste.
+To make the paste, mix 1 tablespoon of baking soda with some water.

-- Allow it to dry: Before you use your stone again, let it dry completely for 1 to 2 hours.
+- Allow it to dry: Please make sure to let your stone dry for 1 to 2 hours before using it again.